-The Group conducts its business in mobility, urban services and infrastructure management.
-Every day, the Group ensures its passengers' safety and oversees other services (ticketing, retail space management in transport facilities, maintenance of lifts and escalators, to name a few).
-Its business model relies on a wide range of expertise and broad network of stakeholders.
+RATP Group conducts its business in the mobility, urban services and infrastructure management sectors.
+Every day, the Group ensures its passengers' safety and provides additional services (ticketing systems, retail space management in transport facilities, lifts and escalator maintenance, to name a few).
+Its business model relies on a wide range of expertise and a broad network of stakeholders.